omariosc/inertia/documentation/designs/prototypes/customer/README.md

-﻿# Customer
+﻿# Customer Prototypes

-This directory contains all customer interface designs of the `inertia` project
+This directory contains all customer interface design prototypes.